 Preheat the oven to 350 degrees F.

-Line the bottom of a 9-inch, round cake pan with parchment paper, and use 1 tablespoon of the butter to grease the pan (including the parchment paper).
+Line the bottom of a 9-inch, round cake pan with parchment paper, and use 1 tablespoon of the butter to grease the entire inside of the pan (including the parchment paper).
 Then, lightly flour just the sides of the pan.

 Drizzle 2 tablespoons of the syrup evenly over the bottom or the prepared cake pan.
 Set aside.